michel1991/ocp-java-11/modulars/md/README.md

 option B is correct.
 Interfaces expose methods using the public keyword, making option E the other answer.

-##### Which types of modules are allowed to contain a module-info file?
+#### What is the name of a file that declares a module?
-* A. Automatic only
+* A. mod.java
-* B. Named only
+* B. mod-data.java
-* C. Unnamed only
+* C. mod-info.java
-* D. Automatic and named
+* D. module.java
-* E. Automatic and unnamed
+* E. module-data.java
-* F. Named and unnamed
+* F. module-info.java

-An unnamed module is permitted to have a module-info file, but the file is ignored if present.
-An automatic module does not have a module-info file.
-A named module is required to have a module-info file.
-Therefore, option F is correct.
+The module-info.java file is used to declare a module.
+You must memorize the name of this file.